-Work Learn positions with the School of Creative Writing are open to both undergraduate and graduate students.
+Work Learn positions with the School of Creative Writing are open to graduate students.
 Among graduate students, those in the first and second year of their study are prioritized for Work Learn positions, and students hold these positions for one year only, except in exceptional circumstances.